exercism/go/exercises/practice/binary-search/.approaches/introduction.md

 // Package binarysearch is a small library for finding an element in an ordered sequence package binarysearch

-// SearchInts finds an element in an ordered sequence func SearchInts(list []int, key int) int {
+// SearchInts searches for an element in an ordered sequence and returns its index or -1 if not found func SearchInts(list []int, key int) int {
 	for left, right := 0, len(list); left != right; {
 		mid := (left + right) / 2